AnggaR96s/Reforestation/README.md

-## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.
+## What did the beaver say to the tree?
+It's been nice gnawing you.